Our protected areas are unique places and require unique rules to protect them.

 The consumption of alcohol and cannabis is prohibited from 11 p.m. to 7 a.m. daily, and a full ban on possession and consumption is in effect during summer long weekends in frontcountry campgrounds in Banff National Park.
-Find the full restricted activity order in the Important Bulletins
+Find the full restricted activity order under the Important Bulletins.

 Area closures and restrictions

 Area closures and restrictions are implemented to protect natural or cultural resources or for visitor safety reasons, and are enforceable by law.
 Closure notices and restrictions will be posted at trailheads, access points, park offices, visitor centres and under Important Bulletins.